yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 * **Jan 2026**
-Congratulations to Jiahao and Yifan, for their paper
+Congratulations to Jiahao, for his paper
 being accepted to ICPC 2026!
 First ever applying human attention to guide LLMs for program comprehension using Multimodal Gaussian Mixture!